vikingeducation/assignment_fideligard_spa/README.md

     Display validity of order
     Validations - only allow if valid
     Auto-pop dates and stock symbol
-    Keep track of the transation when submitted
+    Keep track of the transaction when submitted
     Watch out for "time travel"

   Transactions Widget - controller?